Degeneracy Index and Poincar\'e-Hopf Theorem: Introduction

 where the matrix $A$ on the left-hand side can become singular on {certain {\it degeneracy set}, defined by}

 A characteristic feature of degeneracy is that around degeneracy points, magnitude of the velocity $|\frac{dx}{dt}|$ can be infinitely large.
 This can be seen from the following $1$D example

 which degenerates at $x=0$.
 This degeneracy point marks the sign-change of $\det A(x)=x$, which results in the velocity $\frac{dx}{dt}$ switching from $+\infty$ to $-\infty$ as $x$ moves from the positive to the negative.
-In general, for higher dimensional phase space ($n>1$), degeneracy sets ${D}$ typically form codimension-1 surfaces in phase space (cf. \cite{Dds}).
+In general, for higher dimensional phase space ($n>1$), degeneracy sets ${D}$ typically form co-dimension-1 surfaces in phase space (cf. \cite{Dds}).

-Mathematical studies of degenerate dynamical systems have been sparse.
+Of particular interest in physics is the case of Hamiltonian flow, where $n$ is even, $x$ are the coordinates in the phase space and $A$ is a pre-symplectic form.
+It can be seen that in these cases the orbits in phase space are restricted to non-overlapping regions of the entire phase space, there are no orbits connecting those different regions and therefore the dynamics splits into distinct regimes separated by co-dimension-$1$ surfaces \cite{Dds}.
+Preliminary results also indicate that some of these features are shared by the canonically quantized version of degenerate systems: the separation between phase space regions translates into a splitting of the Hilbert space into a direct sum of orthogonal Hilbert spaces constructed on the classically disconnected regions of phase space \cite{Qds}.

+Mathematical studies of degenerate dynamical systems can be found in the context of differential-algebraic equations (DAEs).
+Equations of form (\ref{eq:1}) correspond to linearly implicit differential equations and points of degeneracy are singular points of these equations (cf. \cite{RCM_2000}).
+Singular points in non-scalar case $n>1$ were first studied by Rabier in \cite{Rabier_1989}, followed by Medved \cite{Med_1991}, Rei\ss ig \cite{Rei_1997} where normal forms were obtained for certain types of singular points (cf. \cite{RB_1998}), who introduced a notion of {\it standard singular points}.
+Further studies led to normal forms for (\ref{eq:1}) near impasse points that are not necessarily standard.
 In piecewise smooth or discontinuous dynamical systems, it is generally assumed that the right-hand side $f$ of (\ref{eq:1}), defined on disjoint open domains of the phase space, can be continuously extended to their border (cf. \cite{Filippov_1988,Bernardo_2008,Hogan_2016}).
 On the other hand, degenerate dynamical systems {in which $\det A(x)$ has a simple zero are equivalent to those of the form} (\ref{eq:1}) whose right-hand side switches from $+\infty$ to $-\infty$ across the border of domain.

-In singular perturbation theory, ordinary differential equations that contain vanishing coefficients being a parameter multiplying the highest order terms are studied.
-The zero-tending parameter is, however, generally assumed to be constant throughout the phase space and cannot capture the kind of degenerate dynamics caused by non-constant rank of pre-symplectic multipliers (cf. \cite{PS_2007}).
+In multiple time scale dynamical systems, fast-slow systems are studied using singular perturbations, where dynamics on the slow manifold is described by a DAE which may or may not contain singular points (cf. \cite{Kuehn_2015, PS_2007}).

 In this paper, we are interested in studying $2$D degenerate dynamical systems, where $A$ arises as a symplectic form